-The Company announced a strategic farm-out agreement between its investee company, Impact, and TotalEnergies on January 10, 2024.
-On the closing of this transaction Impact will have a 9.5% interest in Blocks 2912 and 2913B that is fully carried for all joint venture costs, with no cap, through to first commercial production.
-Impact will also be cash reimbursed on closing for its share of the past costs incurred on the Blocks net to the farmout interests, which is estimated to be approximately \$99.0 million.
+The Company announced a strategic farm-down agreement between its investee company, Impact, and TotalEnergies on January 10, 2024.
+Following the closing of this deal, which was announced on November 1, 2024, Impact retains a 9.5% interest in the Blocks that is fully carried for all joint venture costs, with no cap, through to first commercial production.
+Impact also received a cash reimbursement of approximately \$99.0 million for its share of the past costs incurred on the Blocks net to the farmout interests.